nilisha-jais/Musicophilia/README.md

 ```sh
 git clone https://github.com/<your_user_name>/Musicophilia.git
 ```
-Now you are ready to go.Happy contributing🌟
+Now you are ready to go✔️
+Happy contributing🌟